routine needed to run the notebook on Google Colab

 problem.discretise_domain(1, "grid", domains=["bound_cond0", "bound_cond1"])

-A standard PINN approach would be to fit this model using a Feed Forward (fully connected) Neural Network.
-For a conventional fully-connected neural network is easy to approximate a function $u$, given sufficient data inside the computational domain.
-However solving high-frequency or multi-scale problems presents great challenges to PINNs especially when the number of data cannot capture the different scales.
+A standard PINN approach would involve fitting the model using a Feed Forward (fully connected) Neural Network.
+For a conventional fully-connected neural network, it is relatively easy to approximate a function $u$, given sufficient data inside the computational domain.

-Below we run a simulation using the PINN
+Below, we run a simulation using both the PINN

 model.